nvmwill/nexmo-developer/_tutorials/en/video/create-video-conferencing-app/javascript/testing.md

 2. If that worked, mute your audio then open another tab (keeping the original open) and load the same   URL.
 You should now be able to scroll down and see a second video.
 If you right-click on either video and "Inspect Element", you should see that one of the videos is filling the `subscriber` div, and the other is filling the `publisher` div.

 >**Troubleshooting tip:** If there's no video showing up on the page, open the "console" tab in your browser tools (command+option+i on Mac, CTRL+i on Windows) and check for errors.
-The most likely issue is that your **API key**, **session ID**, or **token** is not set up properly.
+The most likely issue is that your **App ID**, **session ID**, or **token** is not set up properly.
 Since you hard coded your credentials, it's also possible that your token has expired.

 In the next step we will take a look at ways we can [style the video app with css](/video/tutorials/create-video-conferencing-app/video/create-video-conferencing-app/javascript/css-customization/javascript)